rust-lang/rfcs/text/0000-c-unwind-abi.md

 This constraint is met.
-If we were to change Rust panics to a different mechanism from the mechanism used by the native ABI, however, there would have to be a conversion step that interconverts between Rust panics and foreign exceptions at "C unwind" ABI boundaries.
+If we were to change Rust panics to a different mechanism from the mechanism used by the native ABI, however, there would have to be a conversion step that interconverts between Rust panics and foreign exceptions at "C-unwind" ABI boundaries.

 ### Enable Rust panics to traverse through foreign frames